Carl S. Williams: Medical career and death

 Williams earned degrees in ophthalmology the University of Heidelberg and London's Royal Ophthalmic College.
 He practiced ophthalmology for many years in Philadelphia, serving on the staff at Chesnut Hill Hospital, the Hospital of the University of Pennsylvania, and Georgetown Hospital.
 During World War I, Williams served as a captain in the Air Medical Corps, and later rose to the rank of major in the Army Medical Reserve Corps.
 He died on November 8, 1960, at the age of 88 near Pennsburg, Pennsylvania.

-Head coaching record
+College head coaching record

 Note: Before 1936, national champions were determined by historical research and retroactive ratings and polls.